Thielith/Fraymakers-Entity-Data-Extractor/README.md

     [collision box symbol] color = null  |  symbols[collision box index]->color = "null"
     [collision body symbol] color = null |  symbols[collision box index]->color = "null"

-### Remeber to link this library and its dependant libraries to your output if you use it!
+### Remeber to link this library _and its dependant libraries_ to your makefile if you use it!
-`-o project -lEntityDataExtractor -ljsoncpp`
+Linux Program: `-lEntityDataExtractor -ljsoncpp -o project `

+Windows Program: `-lEntityDataExtractorWindows -ljsoncpp_static -o project `
-###### i learned the hard way that the order of the flags matter
+##### i learned the hard way that the order of the flags matter

+If you want an example, I created an example program [here](https://github.com/Thielith/Fraymakers-Entity-Statistics).

 ## Compiling the Stuff in the Repository
 ### Linux